mpanighetti/dnd5e-rhythmancy/ch-5-rhythmancy-spells.md

 - **Components:** V, M (an instrument worth at least 1 gp)
 - **Duration:** Concentration, up to 1 hour

 You play a gentle melody in an attempt to lull a creature that can hear you in range.
-The target must succeed on a Wisdom Saving Throw or fall asleep and remain Unconscious until the spell ends, the target takes damage, or another creature takes an Action to wake them.
-Constructs and undead automatically succeed on this Saving Throw.
+The target must succeed on a Wisdom saving throw or fall asleep and remain Unconscious until the spell ends, the target takes damage, or another creature takes an Action to wake them.
+Constructs and undead automatically succeed on this saving throw.

-**At Higher Levels.** When you cast this spell using a spell slot of 4th-level or higher, for each spell slot above 3rd, the duration increases by 1 hour, and you can target an additional creature.
+**At Higher Levels.** When you cast this spell at level 4 or higher, for each spell slot above 3rd, the duration increases by 1 hour, and you can target an additional creature.

 ### [Repel the Dark](https://github.com/mpanighetti/dnd5e-spells/blob/main/2nd-level/repel-the-dark.md)